softalaproject/fridge_manager/README.md

 Project uses SQLite for the database.

 ## Screenshots of the application running
-1st image is the view for all the fridges that the appliacation is tracking.
+1st image is the view for all the floors that the appliacation is tracking.
 ![Floors](https://github.com/softalaproject/fridge_manager/blob/master/documents/screenshots/floors.jpg)

 2nd image is the single floor view, that displays all the fridges on that floor and their content status.